ethan-x11/MusiX3.0/readme.md

 -----------
 With all the features of a legitimate online music streaming platform, the "MusiX3.0" project is a prototype for a web-based music streaming platform where you can listen to your favorite music and participate as a creator.

-The Project is built using  Solana Smart Contracts and quicknode for the backend; Phantom Wallet for transactions; Next.js and Tailwind CSS for Frontend; and for deployment, we have used Replit.
+The Project is built using  Solana Smart Contracts and quicknode for the backend; Phantom Wallet for transactions; Next.js and Tailwind CSS for Frontend; and for deployment, we have used Vercel.

 🌟 Features -
 -----------